osvik/abrantes/README.md

 Abrantes works with Matomo.
 Unlike with GA4 it’s not tested in a real world situation but it should work.
 Like with GA4 it also works using custom dimensions.
 You should test it with visit dimensions and action dimensions.

-In the future I might make it work with Mixpanel and Microsoft Clarity.
+In the future I might make it work with Mixpanel.

 ### Open source